curtwphillips/deposits-withdrawals-calculator/README.md

-# coinbase-gains-calculator
+# coinbase-withdrawals-calculator

-Calculate capital gains/losses from a coinbase account statement
+Calculate balances, deposits and withdrawals from account statement.